joelvaneenwyk/js-dos-docs/Writerside/topics/Browser.md

 </tabs>

-Then you need to download js-dos bundle (for example Digger game), and instantiate emulators:
+Then you need to download js-dos bundle (for example, Digger game), and instantiate emulators:
 ```Typescript
 const bundle = await fetch("https://cdn.dos.zone/original/2X/9/9ed7eb9c2c441f56656692ed4dc7ab28f58503ce.jsdos");
 const ci = await emulators.dosWorker(new Uint8Array(await bundle.arrayBuffer()));
 ```

 Now the DOS program is started in worker, and we need to render it on the screen.
-To do this we need to subscribe on `frame` event and update texture:
+To do this, we need to subscribe to `frame` event and update texture:

 ```Typescript
 const rgba = new Uint8ClampedArray(320 * 200 * 4);